The Middle Way: Grow Without Fixing Yourself

 So how do we live inside this split?
 Here’s what it looks like for me.

-And just like that, growth has turned into anxiety and fear masquerading as manifestation.
+And just like that, “growth” has turned into anxiety wearing manifestation clothes.

-But if I swing too far the other way and hide in “everything is perfect as it is,” something else goes quiet.
+But if I swing too far the other way and hide in “everything is perfect as it is,” something else dims.
 The part of me that loves creating and stretching and experiencing and taking risks.

 The Middle Way: Wu Wei, Flow, and the Inner GPS

 Aristotle called it the Golden Mean.
 Buddha called it the Middle Path.
 Christianity might call it surrender.
+In some shamanic traditions, it’s the Hollow Bone.
 The Taoists call it Wu Wei—effortless effort.
-Not forcing.
-Not collapsing.
-Just moving with what’s actually happening.

 I call it flow.

 Not the shiny, peak-performance kind.
 The ordinary kind—where I pause long enough to listen.
 Where I follow trust more and fear less.
 Where I check my inner GPS instead of white-knuckling the wheel.
-And where I lean into that smallest nudge of excitement to see where it wants to take me.
+And where I let the smallest glimmer of excitement point me to what’s next.

-Sometimes it says: grow here.
+Sometimes it says: stretch here.
 Have the hard conversation.
 Take the risk.

 Sometimes it says: rest.
-Stop optimizing.
+Stop optimizing and planning.
 Just be.
-Let this time be totally boring, quiet and ordinary.
+Let this time be totally boring, quiet, and ordinary.

 Flow isn’t doing nothing.
 It’s doing what’s aligned.
 What’s true in this moment, now.